alihamid5/Full-fledged-Web-Application-for-Text-Voice-and-Video-Secure-Communication-on-Darkweb-or-Surface-Web/README.md

 # Full-fledged-Web-Application-for-Text-Voice-and-Video-Secure-Communication-on-Darkweb-or-Surface-Web
-This project initiative is secure, isolated and seamless communication and networking for normal people who concernd about thier privacy.
-This Application provide text, voice note, voice call, video call, file and data sharing and global chat features. you can deploy this app on your own computer or cloud hosting.
-It can be deployed on Dark Web.
+This project initiative provides secure, isolated, and seamless communication and networking for I.T. or non-I.T. people who are concerned about their privacy.
+This Application provides text, voice notes, voice calls, video calls, file and data sharing, and global chat features.
+You can deploy this app on your own computer or cloud hosting.
+It can be deployed on the Dark Web.

 # Advanced Chat Application